NGENDAKURIYOLionel/ServerConfiguration/Ubuntu_Server_Security.md

 * An name of the machine : Machine_Name

 # Configure the firewall
-The firewall must be configured in so that the in-going and the out-going network traffic will be controlled.
+A firewall must be configured in so that the in-going and the out-going network traffic can be controlled.

 The firewall must be configured to:
 * Allow incoming HTTP(S) (TCP port 80-443) requests